joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 (Incidentally I had a *lot* of chest X-rays over my week in the hospital, probably somewhere around 20.
 I quickly learned that I have "long lungs" and a normal X-ray wouldn't catch the bottoms of my lungs.
 If I forgot to tell the technician they'd have to redo the X-ray.
 One of the technicians joked that by the time they were done with me I would glow in the dark.
-I looked up the radiation dosage from a chest X-ray, and fortunately it takes on the order of 25,000 chest X-rays before you have a substantially increased chance of cancer.
+Fortunately the radiation dosage from a chest X-ray is low enough that it takes on the order of 25,000 chest X-rays before you have a measurably increased chance of cancer.
 By comparison, it only takes 25 CAT scans.)

 {%